Lower school curriculum

 Students with extra educational need

 If, at any stage, pupils are identified as having an extra educational need, we endeavour to provide it.
-This applies as much to extending the Gifted and Talented as to providing necessary support for those with specific learning difficulties.
+This applies as much to extending the Most Able as to providing necessary support for those with specific learning difficulties.
 More details can be read here.

 A policy for those with additional educational needs is available here.
 As part of the School’s Teaching & Learning Policy teachers are encouraged to use a wide range of teaching strategies to suit the learning styles of individual students.

-Parents or other members of the public can find out more about the curriculum Sexey’s is following by application to the Deputy Head, via the school.
+Parents or other members of the public can find out more about the curriculum Sexey’s is following by application to the Assistant Headteacher, via the school.
+The curriculum policy can be read here.